 Hello, I found this project is very interesting and I would like to participate of the development.
 That is why I would like to propose you to extend some features.
 Lot of thanks, because your software can connect on the server by SSH.
 My idea is very simple I want to make SQL maintenance (like a query "OPTIMIZE") and a maintenance script for the site.
 All this for CMS like Prestashop, Drupal and WordPress ...
 Thank you for listening Christophe.

 Posted by Christophe Sonntag about 8 years ago

 When I run this command : /opt/electric_sheep/bin/electric_sheep Unable to evaluate /opt/electric_sheep/bin/Sheepfile I didn't find clearly where the configuration file has to be (http://www.electricsheep.io/docs/getting-started) But we can use -c command to play with.
 Maybe it would be cool to explain that on the getting-started page ;)

 OS : Debian 8.2 on virtualbox Setup : dpkg -i electric-sheep-debian_0.5.0-1_amd64.deb When I try this command : electric_sheep start -d The terminal returns : command not found.
 I think that this command is not in the PATH. #echo $PATH /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin Directory : /opt/electric_sheep/

 How is Electric Sheep IO different of a shell script running as a cronjob ?

 I can create bash/dash/zsh/whatever scripts and use Cron to schedule their execution.
 So why should I bother installing Electric Sheep IO ?

-Posted by Electric Sheep IO almost 9 years ago
+Posted by Electric Sheep IO about 9 years ago